uwdata/mosaic/docs/inputs/index.md

 )
 ```

-All input widgets can write updates to a provided Param or Selection.
+All input widgets can write updates to a provided param or selection.
 Param values are updated to match the input value.
 Selections are provided a predicate clause.
-This linking can be bidirectional: an input component will also subscribe to a Param and track its value updates.
+This linking can be bidirectional: an input component will also subscribe to a param and track its value updates.
-Two-way linking is also supported for Selections using _single_ resolution, where there is no ambiguity regarding the value.
+Two-way linking is also supported for selections using _single_ resolution, where there is no ambiguity regarding the value.

 ## Table